 I wrote a lot words that day.
 Some of those words made their way into my summary.
 I hit on the idea to tell my story in less than three lines in the first person.
 Twitter pro that I am, this task should have been easy.
 But, it wasn’t.
 I kept second-guessing myself.
 Should I get someone else to read it?
 My frequent refrain is that even editors need editors.
 I stared at the computer and thought, “No. You’ve been second-guessing yourself too much, and every time your gut has been right all along.
 You need to go with this.
 Do.
 This.”

 I focused on the gifts I bring to the corporate table.
 I mentioned “delivering high-quality branded content on time and on message.”
 Standard corporate newspeak.
 But, then I added a softer touch.
 I wrote, “I listen to my design team.”
-The truth is that I am not always a great listener, but I do listen to my designers.
 I marvel at them.
 I love them and the world they show me that I can’t see.

 Every sentence I wrote has a deeper story for me to tell an interviewer.
 That’s my job.
 Telling stories, writing stories, honing stories.

 Maybe this approach is unorthodox.
 Maybe a recruiter will think I’m nuts, especially after they see the featured photo on this post.
 Both those statements are probably true.
 But I don’t care.